7 sustainable marketing examples for green advertising inspo

 Quick fire!

-“What I found particularly impactful about this campaign was how it blended fashion and conservation.
+“What I found particularly impactful about this green advertising campaign was how it blended fashion and conservation.
 By associating their brand with endangered species, Lacoste effectively communicated the urgency of protecting these animals and their habitats.
 It sparked conversations and captured the attention of both fashion enthusiasts and conservation advocates.” – Jonathan Merry, Founder, Moneyzine

 “The initiative aims to minimize waste and achieve a 30% reduction in water usage and a 25% decrease in energy consumption during production.
 Additionally, Starbucks prioritizes environmentally conscious practices such as designing recyclable coffee cups, engaging in recycling and green building efforts, supporting farmers and promoting sustainable agriculture, and effectively communicating its message to its target audience.” – Somiya Kumar, Senior Content Executive, GMR web team